MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 Wiki Search is available in TFS 2018 Update 2 and later.
 Configure the Search service using the dedicated pages in the TFS Configuration Wizard as you install TFS.
-You can also [configure and unconfigure Search](#uninstall-tfs) afterwards by running the TFS Configuration Wizard again or lauching the Search Configuration Wizard.
+You can also [configure and unconfigure Search](#uninstall-tfs) afterwards by running the TFS Configuration Wizard again or launching the Search Configuration Wizard.

 <a name="hardware-recommendations"></a>
 ### Hardware recommendations